anycable/anycable-client/README.md

 channel.disconnect()
 ```

+**IMPORTANT:** `cable.subscribe(channel)` is pessimistic: it doesn't require the cable to be connected, and waits for it to connect before performing a subscription request.
+Even if the cable got disconnected before subscription was confirmed or rejected, a new attempt is made as soon as the connectivity restored.

 #### Headless subscriptions

 _Headless_ subscriptions are very similar to Action Cable client-side subscriptions except from the fact that no mixins are allowed (you classes in case you need them).